 Can I extract quotes from videos with multiple speakers?

-Yes!
-VidNotes automatically detects multiple speakers and labels them in the transcript (Speaker 1, Speaker 2, etc.).
-You can then filter quotes by speaker or search for specific speakers' contributions.
-For best results, use videos where speakers take clear turns rather than talking over each other.
+Yes.
+VidNotes auto-detects multiple speakers and labels them (Speaker 1, Speaker 2, etc.).
+You can filter by speaker or search a specific speaker's contributions.
+Works best when speakers take clean turns rather than talking over each other.

 What's the best format to export extracted quotes?

-- TXT: For quick copy-paste into articles or documents
+- TXT.
+Quick copy-paste into articles or documents

-- DOCX: For preserving formatting and editing in Microsoft Word or Google Docs
+- DOCX.
+Formatted editing in Word or Google Docs

 Can I share specific video quotes with colleagues without sharing the full video?